xiaoxiaoflood/firefox-scripts/README.md

 (click on each to expand)
 <details>
   <summary>Master Password+</summary>
-  Locks Firefox with a Master Password.
-It will prompt the password on Fx startup or anytime when you lock it with Ctrl+Alt+Shift+W.
+  Locks Firefox with password.
+It will prompt the password on browser startup or anytime when you lock it with Ctrl+Alt+Shift+W.

   You need to set a master password in <i>Firefox Options > Privacy & Security > [×] Use a master password</i>.